 Historically, Lakhovsky Multi Wave Oscillator devices were used for electrotherapy by physicians from 1930s into late 1980s in Europe.
 Nowadays, with the advances in research of bioactive effects of pulsed electric fields and radio-frequency signals, a renewed interest has developed in historical devices which have been proved beneficial for some types of diseases that are, even today, hard to cure.

-Multiple Wave Oscillator of Dr Georges Lakhovsky is one of the historical electrotherapy devices whose history is riddled with speculations and rumours.
-It is often claimed that Multiple Wave Oscillator devices could efficiently treat cancer and rejuvenate body being a cure for all – a sort of electrotherapy apparatus panacea.
-Historically speaking and by the words of the Dr Lakhovsky himself, MWO in some cases cured some forms of cancer and other illnesses, however in other cases (usually the later stages of a disease) it did little to help the condition.
+Multiple Wave Oscillator (also termed Multi Wave Oscillator or Lakhovsky machine; in German: Multiwellen Oszillator; in French: Oscillateur à Longueur d’Ondes Multiples – OLOM) of Dr Georges Lakhovsky is one of the historical electrotherapy devices whose history is riddled with speculations and rumours.
+It is often claimed that original Lakhovsky Multi Wave Oscillator devices could efficiently treat cancer and rejuvenate body being a cure for all – a sort of electrotherapy apparatus panacea.
+Historically speaking and by the words of the Dr Lakhovsky himself, Multi Wave Oscillators in some cases cured some forms of cancer and other illnesses, however in other cases (usually the later stages of a disease) it did little to help the condition.
 As for the claims of rejuvenation, indeed there are historical photographs of treated patients whose skin wrinkles and grey hair got a younger appearance.

-We manufactured a version of the Rife Beam Ray device based on publicly known general specifications.
+We produced a replica of the original Rife Beam Ray device based on publicly known general specifications.
 We found several available schematics which in our case proved to be inadequate and sometimes contradictory.
-In reality, classical LC oscillators of Hartley type used in original Rife Beam Ray clinical devices proved to be somewhat unstable and somewhat sensitive to capacitive coupling with sides of the metallic enclosure.
-To facilitate manufacturing of this experimental device we modified the existing schematics on several points based on our calculations.
-We achieved an electrically stable and reliable design.
+In reality, classical LC oscillators of Hartley type used in the original Rife Beam Ray clinical devices proved to be somewhat unstable and somewhat sensitive to capacitive coupling with sides of the metallic enclosure.
+To facilitate the production we modified the existing schematics on several points based on our calculations.
+As a result, we achieved an electrically stable and reliable design.